Limookiplimo/Limookiplimo/README.md

 Limoo Kiplimo
 =====================================================================================================================================
-A data engineer with extensive knowledge in retails and sales domain.
-Always learning and trying new tools and techniques for data optimization.
+A data engineer with extensive knowledge in retail and wholesale services.
+Always learning, and trying new tools & techniques for data optimization.
-With a mission to help businesses utilize their data to make informed decisions.
+On a mission to help businesses utilize their data to make informed decisions.

 <b>My GitHub Stats</b>